 Q I received a call from my credit card company asking me to verify my account number.
 I gave them the information, but now I am wondering, should I have done that?

 More than likely the call you received did not come from your credit card company.
 They would not need you to verify your account number because they already have it.
 If you give your account number over the telephone, you may be charged for services you did not authorize.
 It is important never to give out account information over the telephone unless you initiated the call.
 You should review your monthly statements carefully, and contact the credit card company about your experience.

 Q How can I reach the Better Business Bureau for North Dakota?

 The Better Business Bureau serving North Dakota is physically located in Minnesota but serves both states.
-You can reach the BBB at (651) 699-1111 or 1-800-646-6222 (both numbers answered 24 hours), by email at firstname.lastname@example.org.
-Many people are not aware that the BBB is a member organization rather than a government or regulatory agency.
+You can reach the BBB at (651) 699-1111 or 1-800-646-6222 (both numbers answered 24 hours), by email at email@example.com.
+Many people are not aware that the BBB is not a government or regulatory agency.

 Q I have a problem with my landlord.
 What are my rights as a tenant?

 You can find general information about tenant rights at http://www.ag.nd.gov/Brochures/FactSheet/TenantRights.pdf.